This documentation is for Macro Recorder v3 beta. Click here the for current production version 2 documentation.

 - Keep in mind, that the position of click items may vary, especially in web browsers.

-The position of items in a web browser is affected by:
+The position and appearance of items in a web browser is affected by:

 - Advertisement banners or dynamic contents.